 Grilled cheese sandwiches are awesome because they can be made so many different ways.
-This recipe is for a vegetarian deli-style grilled cheese that combines everything you love about deli sandwiches into grilled cheese form.
+This vegetarian recipe is for a deli-style grilled cheese that combines everything you love about deli sandwiches into grilled cheese form.

 Grilled Cheese on Rye Bread